Last Updated 01/09/2021

-A roast will usually come with potatoes, either roast and crispy, mashed or boiled, plus a minimum of two other steamed or boiled veg.
+A roast will usually come with potatoes, either roast potatoes, crispy from oven baking in fat, mashed or boiled, plus a minimum of two other steamed or boiled veg.
 Sometimes the veg will be in some sort of sauce or dressing.

 Stuffing is usually a mixture of breadcrumbs, herbs and onions and can be cooked inside the bird or separately.
 Other ingredients such as chestnuts or meat can also be in a more fancy stuffing mix.

 Gravy comes with roast meats and is made from meat juices plus meat or veg stock.
 I add wine to gravy, others may not, my mother never did, wine wouldn’t have been in the house as it is today.